ggggggg876/NWG-Exposed/README.md

 *   [Wsternkind.com](http://westernkind.com): A website associated with NWG that links to his merch store.
 *   [Buygofree.com](http://Buygofree.com): goes to his book listing on Amazon.

 Beyond the sites listed above Köhne has apparently inspired his relatively small community to form a network of NWG associated projects.
-[Here](https://odysee.com/@SouthernDingo:7/officernwg:b) is a video timeline of NWG community activities by inner circle member ______.
+[Here](https://odysee.com/@SouthernDingo:7/officernwg:b) is a video timeline of NWG community activities by inner circle member Final Blossom.
 The following sites are NWG community projects:

 *   [Westernkindgames.com](http://Westernkindgames.com): A very creepy conversation simulator to hone your "Go Free" skills.
 *   [whitewellbeing.community](https://whitewellbeing.community): A "White Well-Being" internet search-engine.